 For revenue recorded on an over time basis, we apply a gross margin estimate to inventory in process of being manufactured for customers to determine how much of a contract asset or contract liability should be recorded at period end.
 Contract assets totaled \$292.1 million and \$335.8 million for the years ended January 1, 2024 and January 2, 2023, respectively.
 The decrease in contract assets is primarily due to timing of progress on customer work orders at year-end.
 In addition, \$11.3 million and \$7.1 million of contract assets are expected to be collected after one year and included as a component of deposits and other non-current assets on the consolidated balance sheets as of January 1, 2024 and January 2, 2023, respectively.
 We use historical information to estimate the gross margin associated with performance obligations that are satisfied over time.
 We reevaluate our estimate of gross margins on a quarterly basis.
 Based on the review of gross margins, we update our estimate to the model as necessary.
-If our estimates of gross margins are inaccurate, we may recognize too much or too little revenue in a period.
+If our estimates of gross margins are inacc urate, we may recognize too much or too little revenue in a period.
 While experience has shown that trends in gross margins are not volatile, changes in pricing or cost efficiencies could create significant fluctuations.
-An increase or decrease of 200 basis points in gross margin estimates would have increased or decreased our contract liabilities by \$3.6 million, respectively.
+An increase or decrease of 200 basis points in gross margin estimates would have increased our contract assets by \$3.6 million and \$3.4 million, respectively, and decreased or increased our contract liabilities by \$3.6 million, respectively.